 Good customer service can not only set your product/service apart but can also tremendously boost your business.
-When WordPress powers your business website, you want to be able to pick the best plugin to pick the best plugin to take you to customer service nirvana.
+When WordPress powers your business website, you want to be able to pick the best help desk plugin to take you to customer service nirvana.

 Your Help Desk plugin should be incorporated into your WordPress site without any discernible errors or complications resulting from the integration.
 It should be easy to install and configure and it should work seamlessly across all major browsers and devices.
 Also, WordPress has a certain look, feel and way of doing things – a good Help Desk plugin should understand and fit into these well.
 For example, WordPress has a grid it uses to show posts and allows filtering, pagination, searching and a lot of bells and whistles.
 A good plugin won’t need to reinvent the wheel (and consequently, require you to learn how to do all these things anew).

 - The ticketing system is the engine of the help desk plugin.
 The following features within the ticketing system are important for a valuable experience:

 - An automated acknowledgment and notification of support tickets

 - Plugin users are able to create custom fields

 - Ability to generate support tickets from emails sent to specific email accounts

 - Handle an unlimited number of help desk agents, departments and products

 - Ability to support file and media upload